15 Different Types of Rakes for Domestic Use

 The obvious advantage is that it allows you to quickly fill up the waste bin or compost bin without having to use two separate tools for raking and removing leaves.

-I’m not really a fan of this type of rake though, and prefer to use a normal leaf or lawn rake to do this work.
+I’m not a huge fan of this type of rake and prefer to use a regular leaf or lawn rake to do this type of work.

-Another specialized rake type that you won’t easily find in many households is the roof rake, which can actually be super useful.
+Another specialized rake type that you won’t easily find in many households is the roof rake, which can actually be super helpful.

 Roof rakes are typically lightweight as they often need to be held over the head, and they come with extendable handles to be able to reach as far as possible onto the roof.